 Together with IFE’s simulator-based research facility for studying human behaviour and performance in complex operating environments (HAMMLAB), IFE Cybersecurity Centre provides an unique environment to study how security teams and control room staff can collaborate to safeguard the plant or organisation from cybersecurity threats or attacks.

 The Centre provides hardware-in-the-loop (HIL) simulators.
-That is techniques for the development and testing of complex systems.
-HIL provides an efficient platform by mapping the complexity of the facility or business being investigated on a test platform.
+That is techniques for development and testing of complex systems.
+The complexity of the facility or business being investigated is mapped to the HIL test platform.
 This allows for incorporation, testing and development of all related dynamic systems and doing completely realistic simulations without the risk of disruption to the actual plant.
 IFE can with the use of HIL do simulations with:

 - Highly configurable testbed with real, simulated and emulated components of real-world critical infrastructure

 - Tools for vulnerability assessment, RAMS (reliability, availability, maintainability, safety) assessment, attack injection, incident monitoring, detection and response

 - High-fidelity simulation technologies for cybersecurity and RAMS events prediction

 - Tools for evaluation of human preparedness and decision-making during incident response process and for operational safety